 Note: Since the messenger delivered the God’s message and he strictly followed His commands, the believers should not have any opinion and plan other than God and His messenger.

 [49:2] O you who believe, do not raise your voices above the voice of the prophet, nor shall you shout at him as you shout at each other, lest your works become nullified while you do not perceive.

 [49:3] Surely, those who lower their voices at the messenger of God are the ones whose hearts are prepared by God to become righteous.
 They have deserved forgiveness and a great recompense.

 Note: In 49:2-3 God has taught the contemporary believers how they should behave with the messenger during his lifetime.
 Obviously, they could not possibly raise their voices above the prophet’s voice.
 In addition, respecting the prophet helps outsiders and visitors in coming to God’s message.

-[49:4] As for those who call on you from outside the walls, most of them do not understand.
+[49:4] Indeed, those who call you (Muhammad) from behind the walls, most of them do not understand.

 Note: It is also a God’s teaching for the contemporary believers to respect the messenger when he was alive.
 As the prophet was a fatherly figure among the believers, it was not befitting for them to call him from the other side of the wall.